galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 2. Sequence ID
 3. Taxonomy ID
 4. Length of sequence (read1|read2 for paired reads)
-5. indicates LCA mapping of each k-mer in the sequence |:| indicates end of first read, start of second read for paired reads --> example: "n k-mers assigned to taxon xxx"
+5. indicates LCA mapping of each k-mer in the sequence |:| indicates end of first read, start of second read for paired reads

 ![Kraken2 Classification Output](../../taxonomic-assignment/images/Kraken2_classification_screenshot.png "Kraken2 Classification Output.")